Web Design Statistics: How Many Web Designers Are There?

 How long does it take for users to form an opinion about your website?

-When a visitor reaches your website, you have an alarmingly small window to make a good impression and grab their attention.
+When visitors reach your website, you have an alarmingly small window to make a good impression and grab their attention.

 According to a study conducted by Behavior and Information Technology, it only takes 0.05 seconds for users to form an opinion of your website and by extension, your brand.